Dutch experts help recover MH17 crash items despite nearby clashes

 | HRABOVE Ukraine

-But, he conceded, a Dutch team might not be able to get to the site until spring because the cold weather makes it inaccessible.

-"We want to go back to the site.
-If it's not before the winter, then it's after the winter," he said.

-The experts said they were on hand to advise the local Emergencies Ministry team combing the wreckage in the fields where the Boeing 777 was brought down on July 17, killing all 298 passengers and crew, a Reuters correspondent on the scene said.
+The experts said they were on hand to advise a local Emergencies Ministry team combing the wreckage in the fields where the plane was brought down on July 17, killing all 298 passengers and crew, a Reuters correspondent on the scene said.

-Two-thirds of the victims were Dutch nationals and the Dutch Safety Board is leading the investigation.
+Two-thirds of the victims were Dutch nationals and the Dutch Safety Board is in charge of the investigation into how the Boeing 777 was downed.

-A short but intense exchange of artillery fire played out near the grassy fields where the team collected items such as books, toothpaste, playing cards, a plastic watch and a stick of antiperspirant.
-Many items were too charred to identify.
+A short but intense exchange of artillery fire played out near the grassy fields where the team collected items including books, toothpaste tubes, playing cards, a plastic watch and a stick of antiperspirant.
+Many items were too badly burned to identify.

-Black smoke rose in the distance less than 5 km (3 miles) from the site, despite a ceasefire agreed on Sept.
+Black smoke rose in the distance less than five km (three miles) away from the site, despite a ceasefire agreed on Sept.
 5 between Ukrainian troops and the pro-Russian separatists they are fighting.

-Aalbersberg said the team was able to visit two of the three villages where the plane's wreckage was strewn.

-Emergency Ministry officials loaded the recovered items on a small cargo truck to be transported from the fields near the village of Hrabove and returned to the victims' families.
+Emergency Ministry officials loaded the items on a small cargo truck meant to take them from the fields near the village of Hrabove back to the victims' families.

 Armed pro-Russian rebels stood around the site while workers from the European rights and security watchdog OSCE monitored the recovery process.

-The Dutch forensics teams in the Netherlands have identified 272 victims of the crash but additional remains are still believed to be in the area.
+The Dutch forensics teams in the Netherlands have identified 272 victims of the crash but there are still believed to be remains in the area.

-Aalbersberg said local emergency services had done a good job recovering passengers' bodies in the days after the crash, despite initial reports of looting.

-"These emergency services were different from the large group of people who were there in the first days after the crash.
-These people did a great job (collecting bodies), also by our standards."

 Dutch Prime Minister Mark Rutte said on Friday he was furious that Dutch investigators had been unable to finish work in the area because of fighting between the separatists and government forces.